DimitriTimoz/tiled-evidential-occupancy-grid/README.md

-<h1 align="center">Tiled evidential occupancy grid map (EOGM)</h1>
+<h1 align="center">🗺️Evidential occupancy grid map (EOGM)🗺️</h1>

 ## 📝 Description

 This repository contains a ROS node that fuses multiple evidential occupancy grid maps (EOGM) into a single map and publishes it on a topic in the form of an octomap.
 For performance reasons, the fusion is done using AVX2 instructions.
-This is a part of the robotic project of the 3rd year of engineering school at INSA Rouen Normandie.
+This is a part of the deepening and opening project of the 3rd year of engineering school at INSA Rouen Normandie.

 ## ✅ Requirements